There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 1. Check Your Credit Report for Errors

-Your credit report is what lenders use to decide whether to approve you.
+Your credit report is what finance partners use to decide whether to approve you.
 It shows your payment history and reliability.

 Check your credit file with all three UK credit agencies (Experian, Equifax, and TransUnion) and look for any errors or outdated information.
 Even small mistakes can affect your credit score and increase the interest rate you’re offered.